git4school/LAWG/README.md

 To check the code, we have chosen [prospector](http://prospector.landscape.io/en/master/) which packages a bunch of code quality tools and linters.

-To run it, you can use the following command :
+To run it, you can use the following command:

 `pipenv run lint`

 > _Prospector_ reads the file _.prospector.yml_ to configure the checks.

-There is also the possibility to run [bandit](https://bandit.readthedocs.io/en/latest/) to check security issues :
+There is also the possibility to run [bandit](https://bandit.readthedocs.io/en/latest/) to check security issues:

 `pipenv run lint-security`

 ## ... run the tests

-To run the tests, you can use the following command :
+To run the tests, you can use the following command:

 `pipenv run tests`